 Consumer breaches occur when companies have personal or confidential data stolen, either from the inside or outside, resulting in that data becoming available on the open Internet or sold on the Dark Web (Read our Dark Web article).
 Breaches are the primary reason individual accounts get hacked.
 Your information gets sold, and hackers use it to take over your accounts, transfer money, or charge your credit card.
 Unless the breach occurs at a bank, health care provider, or involves credit cards, businesses may not be required to tell you!
 Here are eight things you can do right now to protect yourself from breaches.

-- A Secret Identity – You can get a free email from anywhere, like Outlook.com.
+from anywhere, like Outlook.com.
 To really separate your personal and online accounts, use a new, separate email address for your bills and non-personal accounts.
 This will help separate liability but also allow you to easily spot Phishing emails that come in on the wrong address.
 This is merely a recommendation if you don’t mind having multiple addresses.

 Reach out to us!
 We’re all in this together.
 Visit our contact page to submit an inquiry.
 Also, please follow us on social media for the latest updates.